Do you often find yourself engaging in activities that stop you from achieving your goals?

 Conclusion

 Self-sabotaging behavior can be incredibly damaging, but it’s possible to manage and overcome it with the right strategies.
-To help stop self-sabotage, acknowledge the behavior, identify the root cause, create healthier alternatives to negative coping behaviors, practice self-care to reduce stress, and seek help from a licensed counselor to support you with a personalized treatment plan.
+To help stop self-sabotage, acknowledge the behavior, identify the root cause, create healthier alternatives to negative coping behaviors, practice self-care to reduce stress, and seek help from a specialized counselor to support you with a personalized treatment plan.

 If you partake in negative strategies to cope with life often, it may be a sign that you need significant support from a professional who understands your struggles.
 They can help identify if there are underlying causes beyond your behaviors or root causes contributing to your need to cope.